RestoreNet: collaborative dryland restoration

 About the project

-The RestoreNet project is a collaborative effort between scientists and land managers that systematically tests restoration techniques over broad ecological gradients in the western US.
-Our lab collaborates is part of the RestoreNet team on large, networked restoration studies and is in the process of establishing several new RestoreNet sites in Colorado in partnership with ranchers, state and federal agencies, and CSU Agricultural Experimental Stations.
+The RestoreNet project is a collaborative effort between scientists and land managers that systematically tests restoration techniques over broad ecological gradients in drylands of the western US.
+Our lab collaborates is part of the RestoreNet team and leads RestoreNet-Colorado in partnership with ranchers, state and federal agencies, the Ute Mountain Ute Tribe, and CSU Agricultural Experimental Stations.

-RestoreNet will also test new restoration treatments in coming years.
+RestoreNet will continue to expand and test new restoration treatments in coming years.
 Stay tuned for emerging research as the project grows!

 Major questions